This information will help you get ready for your Lutathera treatment at MSK. Lutathera is a type of peptide receptor radionuclide therapy (PRRT).

 - Pain or discomfort in your abdomen (belly)

-A nurse will stay with you during your entire treatment to help with these things if they happen.
+A nurse will stay with you during your entire treatment to help with these symptoms if they happen.

-After the amino acid infusion is finished, you will have a short nuclear medicine scan to check where the Lutathera went in your body.
+After the amino acid infusion is finished, you’ll have a short nuclear medicine scan to check where the Lutathera went in your body.
 You will be lying down during the scan.
-It will take about 5 minutes.
+It will take about 10 minutes.

 After your Lutathera infusion, there will be radiation coming from your body.
 A radiation safety officer (staff member who specializes in radiation safety) will talk with you about your radiation safety precautions before you leave your injection appointment.
 They will also give you written instructions to follow at home.